parcheesime/site-sensei/README.md

 # 🧠 Site Sensei

 **Site Sensei** is a free and open-source grading tool that helps students and teachers evaluate web development projects.
-It currently supports HTML and CSS analysis, with plans to expand into JavaScript-based platforms like Code.org’s Game Lab.
+It currently supports HTML and CSS analysis and is built for **educational purposes**.

-This project is built for **educational purposes** and is ideal for classrooms using Chromebooks, Google Classroom, or Code.org/Web Lab.

 ---